-WHY ASSESS THE QUALITY OF RAW MATERIALS IN THE LABORATORY?
+WHY IS IT VITAL TO ASSESS THE QUALITY OF RAW MATERIALS IN THE LABORATORY?

-Among the activities and controls that are done in an optical laboratory, it is now essential to value in money, resources, time among others how much it represents using raw materials of low quality.
-In many cases, due to financial reasons, a supplier with very low prices is chosen, but for obvious reasons, the quality is not the best.
+Among the activities and controls that are undertaken in optical laboratories, it is now essential to achieving added-value in money, resources, time and other factors, to recognize the damage that can be caused by using raw materials of low quality.
+In many cases, due to financial constraints, a supplier with very low prices is chosen, but for obvious reasons, the resulting quality is far from the best.

-When the optical laboratory was of conventional technology, the accuracy, and type of machinery did not meet the high standards as today’s, which make the work more and more precise.
-With the arrival of sophisticated machinery as Free Form generators, the wear of the cutting pieces and the maintenance costs are figures that only a few owners/managers consider and transfer to the actual cost of raw material.
-However, low quality of raw materials requires decreasing in generator velocity.
-The clear picture reflects actual high costs in terms of maintenance, wear of equipment, labor costs.
-In such a case, the cost saving will not be as expected…
+When optical laboratories only possessed older, conventional technology with outdated machinery, the accuracy and precision did not meet today’s much higher standards.
+With the arrival of sophisticated latest generation machinery such as Free Form generators, the costs of the wear of the cutting pieces and maintenance are figures that only a few owners/managers consider and transfer to the actual cost of the raw material.
+Low quality raw materials require decreasing generator velocity.
+However, this actually reflects higher costs in terms of maintenance, wear of equipment and labor.
+In these cases, cost-saving will not be realized …

-The protection against UV radiation is also another issue that in many cases is not taken into account, in some cases, the monomers used to manufacture the lenses (spectacles), bases and/or the finished lenses, do not have the same capacity to protect from the harmful spectrum of UV light.
+Protection against UV radiation is another issue that in many cases is not taken into account.
+In some cases, the monomers used to manufacture the lenses (spectacles), bases and/or the finished lenses, do not possess the same capacity to protect from the harmful spectrum of UV light.

-In the market, there are lenses (bases and/or finished lenses) that do not have any type of protection what so ever, these lenses can be attractive for some optical laboratories, which mainly focus on the short term because of their low cost.
-Of course, in order to guarantee good protection, it is necessary to use good quality inputs and for this reason they are more expensive.
-Knowing not all lenses (spectacles) are equipped with the same characteristics is indeed important.
+There are lenses (bases and/or finished lenses) on the market, that do not have any type of protection whatsoever.
+These low cost lenses can be attractive for some optical laboratories, who are only focused on short term profitability.
+But it is impossible to guarantee an acceptable level of protection, unless good quality inputs are used.
+They may be more expensive but well worth it in the long term.
+It is important to know that not all lenses (spectacles) are equipped with the same characteristics.

-We learned that in some optics stores there is no equipment capable of measuring the amount of protection and this is not one of the characteristics ophthalmologists and opticians, usually take into account in the process of accountability to their patients.
-With more market know-how we will unleash a process that will create awareness and eventually, due to market higher standards, will force the local and regional optical laboratories to embrace higher standards of quality control of the glasses (spectacles).
+Our research has taught us that in some optics stores there is no equipment capable of measuring the degree of protection on the lens, but ophthalmologists and opticians, do not usually take this into account in the process of accountability to their patients.
+With increased market know-how, processes will be unleashed that will create this necessary awareness and eventually, due to the market demand for higher standards, will force local and regional optical laboratories to embrace higher standards of quality control.

-Based on statistics, we found it hard to find a professional client who testifies he prefers risking quality over price unless the budget is the only parameter that affects the decision.
-Bottom line, the client always approaches an optical laboratory to SEE BETTER …
+Based on statistics, we found it hard to find a professional client who would testify to choosing the risk of low quality over price, or that budget is the only parameter that affects their decision.
+But the bottom line is: the client always approaches an optical laboratory in order to SEE BETTER …

 ANDRES GARCIA M. O.D.
 EREZ AVNI & RONY SAIG